-There are a wide range of conversion rate optimization tips to consider, but it all depends on your goals.
-Here are a few simple tips to boosting CRO rates.
+There is a wide range of conversion rate optimization tips to consider, but it all depends on your goals.
+Here are a few simple tips for boosting CRO rates.

 Conversion rate optimization (CRO) is the process of getting site visitors to complete an action on your website.
 These actions could range from micro-conversions, such as e-newsletter signups or white paper downloads, all the way to macro-conversions, such as buy or purchase now buttons.
 It all depends on your goals.
 When it comes to boosting conversion rates, here are a few simple tips to consider.

 Every page on your website should have a purpose.
 If the main goal of writing content is to generate revenue, only write articles that would potentially lead visitors down the funnel and eventually purchase from you.

 For example, why write about what celebrities look like without makeup when your website is about fitness?
 Simple conversion points on article pages don’t necessarily have to be about selling, especially if a visitor is in the discovery phase.
 Consider using a soft conversion point such as download our white paper, and then include these new leads in a lead nurturing program.

 The readability of a website can indirectly contribute to its success.
 In addition to what the content says, it’s important to focus on how the content looks, especially since there’s a chance you could lose a chunk of readers before they’ve even begun reading.

 By making content easy to read, site visitors will be able to browse content faster and easier, which could help conversion rates.
 A few ways to help make content more skimmable include using bullet points, adding engaging headlines and sub-headlines, keeping paragraphs short, and using visuals.